Working on a Dream: Critical reception

 Working on a Dream sold 224,000 copies in its first week, ending a seven-week continuous chart-topping run by Taylor Swift's Fearless.
 It was Springsteen's ninth number one album in the United States.
-This tied him with The Rolling Stones for the fourth-highest total in that regard; only The Beatles (with 19), Jay-Z (with 11), and Elvis Presley (with 10) had more.
+This tied him with The Rolling Stones for the fourth-highest total in that regard; only the Beatles (with 19), Jay-Z (with 11), and Elvis Presley (with 10) had more.
 Working on a Dream also debuted at number 1 on the Billboard Top Rock Albums chart, Top Digital Albums chart, and Top Internet Albums chart.
 It had sold more than 3 million copies worldwide, with over 585,000 in the US, as of September 2010.

 Track listing

 Bonus tracks and outtakes

 "The Wrestler" first appeared in August 2008 at the 65th Venice International Film Festival debut of the film The Wrestler, and was nominated for the Golden Globe Award for Best Original Song, which it went on to win at the 66th Golden Globe Awards on January 11.
 The album version, without the end-credits string introduction, became available on iTunes on December 16, ahead of the film's opening in major US cities.

 "A Night with the Jersey Devil" first appeared in October 2008 on Springsteen's website, accompanied by a Halloween-themed music video.
 But subsequent press releases omitted mention of it, and Springsteen sources confirmed it had been removed, for reasons unknown.
 The song was announced by eil.com to be included as the 14th track on the Japanese CD edition on the album, but the current track list does not include it.
 The video, however, is featured in the DVD included with the album's deluxe edition (as listed below).

-"Frankie Fell in Love", recorded during the album sessions but not released, was reworked for the 2014 album, High Hopes.
+"Frankie Fell in Love" was recorded during the album sessions but not released, being later reworked for the 2014 album, High Hopes.